 High bar with forks

-Another method that doesn’t require binding material is the high bar supported by two forked sticks.
-Multiple types of pothanger on the high bar are possible.
+Another method that requires no binding material is a high bar supported by two forked sticks.
+Several types of pot hangers can be used on the bar.

 Australian cooking crane

-If you’re cooking for a large group in a fixed camp, it’s worth it to invest more time and effort to construct a more robust system like the Australian cooking crane.
-More pots can be supported by adding cranes.
+When cooking for a larger group in a fixed camp, it’s worth investing more time and effort to build a more robust system, such as the Australian cooking crane.
+It can support multiple pots by adding extra crane arms.

 High bar with tripods

-My favorite method for cooking for a large group in a fixed camp is the high bar, over a long log fire, supported by tripods.
-It takes some time to build but it’s a versatile system and also works on frozen ground because no sticks have to be put in.
-You can use loops of metal wire or rope on the high bar to hook in the cooking sticks.
+My favorite method for cooking for a large group in a fixed camp is a high bar suspended over a long log fire and supported by tripods.
+It takes some time to build, but the result is a sturdy and versatile system.
+An added advantage is that it also works well on frozen ground, since no sticks need to be pushed into the soil.
+You can hang your cooking sticks from the high bar using loops of metal wire or rope.

-Below is a summary of all the pot suspension methods I have tested over the years including the construction time for a single and experienced builder, their advantages and disadvantages.
+Below is a summary of all the pot suspension methods I’ve tested over the years, including the approximate construction time for a single, experienced builder, along with their main advantages and disadvantages.

 Summary